The city will be converting several one-way downtown streets to two-way traffic. They are:

 Current traffic patterns will remain in place during construction.
 Lane closures may be required at times to place new traffic signals and build corner extensions.

-Curb work (corner extensions, etc.) is underway on the section of First Street between Liberty Street and the Strollway crossing just east of Cherry Street.
-Lane closures will be in effect along this stretch.
+Curb work (corner extensions) is underway on the section of First Street between Marshal and Spruce streets.
+Lane closures are in effect along this stretch.

 The Chamber of Commerce/Downtown Winston-Salem Partnership Business 40 Task Force recommended the two-way conversion to slow traffic speeds, promote pedestrian use, improve connectivity of the downtown street network and enhance the overall downtown business environment.